Lucoero/QRNG_With_QC/README.md

 If you dont need the AWS computers you can just switch off their methods in *main* and use only IBM Computers.

 ### Analyse the Bitstrings ###
 Given that you have some bitstrings stored as *main.py* produces them, you can use *main_Data.py* to analyse them and put the log results for each computer in the *Data_Processing* folder.
 You only need to execute *Data_Processing* given the strings' path as a variable.
-We left the results of our analysis in a subfolder called *TFG Results*, so feel free to check it before doing anything to see what to expect.
+We left the results of our analysis in a subfolder called *Thesis Results*, so feel free to check it before doing anything to see what to expect.

+To execute the Second Order Test you need to create the sequences mixed via the *Mix_Sequences* method.
+Then you can do the test by calling *KS_Shen_Test*.
+The output will be the p-values obtained, as well as de distrutions created.
+Both will be in the *KS_Results* folder by default.